marquaye/scanic/README.md

 # Scanic

-**Modern Document Scanner in Pure JavaScript**
+**Modern Document Scanner for the Web**

-Scanic is a blazing-fast, lightweight, and modern document scanner library written entirely in JavaScript.
-It enables developers to detect, scan, and process documents from images directly in the browser or Node.js, with no dependencies on native code or external services.
+Scanic is a blazing-fast, lightweight, and modern document scanner library written in JavaScript and rust (WASM).
+It enables developers to detect, scan, and process documents from images directly in the browser or Node.js, with no dependencies or external services.

 ## Why Scanic?

-I wanted to use document scanning features within web environments without the overhead of large libraries.
+I always wanted to use document scanning features within web environments for years.
 While OpenCV makes this easy, it comes at the cost of a 30+ MB download.
-That's why I developed my own workflow heavily inspired by [jscanify](https://github.com/puffinsoft/jscanify) but without the OpenCV dependency.

 Scanic combines pure JavaScript algorithms with **Rust-compiled WebAssembly** for performance-critical operations like Gaussian blur, Canny edge detection, and gradient calculations.
 This hybrid approach delivers near-native performance while maintaining JavaScript's accessibility and a lightweight footprint.

 Performance-wise, I'm working to match OpenCV solutions while maintaining the lightweight footprint - this is an ongoing area of improvement.

+This library is heavily inspired by [jscanify](https://github.com/puffinsoft/jscanify)

 ## Features

 - 📄 **Document Detection**: Accurately finds and extracts document contours from images
-- ⚡ **Pure JavaScript**: No native modules, works everywhere JavaScript runs
+- ⚡ **Pure JavaScript**: Works everywhere JavaScript runs
 - 🦀 **Rust WebAssembly**: Performance-critical operations optimized with Rust-compiled WASM
 - 🛠️ **Easy Integration**: Simple API for web apps, Electron, or Node.js applications
 - 🏷️ **MIT Licensed**: Free for personal and commercial use